New Zealand’s EV Targets

 Despite the plan to address Fringe Benefit Tax rules, no changes were made – missing out on early EV uptake by corporate fleets.
 However, NZ passed the 64k mark in December 2022 due to the Clean Car Discount implemented (ironically) by the Labour government.

-Transport plays a major role as part of New Zealand’s goal of reaching net zero carbon emissions by 2050.
+Transport plays a major role in New Zealand’s goal of reaching net zero carbon emissions by 2050.

-The Climate Commission report (Apr 2023) goes a lot further:
+The Climate Commission report (April 2023) made some projections:

 Target 2 – Increase zero-emissions vehicles to 30 per cent of the light fleet by 2035.